Erazor1980/CarND-P3/writeup.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results
+* (main.py with previous attempts, using image flipping, but without generators)

 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing